Are Facial Fillers Permanent?

 Facial fillers are among the most frequently preferred non-surgical aesthetic applications today.
 Modern filler materials are not permanent and are metabolized by the body over time.

-Filler applications performed with correct planning can help achieve a more balanced and youthful appearance by preserving the natural architecture of the face.
+Filler applications performed with correct planning help achieve a more balanced and youthful appearance while preserving the natural architecture of the face.